Dogs Have Masters, Cats Have Staff

 It was only a few thousand years ago that cats became household pets for humans, as opposed to dogs, which were first domesticated over 30,000 years ago.
-Unlike dogs, cats are not built for social groups, their ancestry stemming from the African wildcat, one of the great loners of the animal kingdom.

 Despite the mystery surrounding cats and their supposed “loner” behaviour, housecats have long been known to have deep feelings for their humans and to develop close bonds.
 While the extent to which a cat has a need for social contact with humans can vary, learning to read cat behaviour can help us understand and appreciate our feline friends even more.

 There are many behaviours exhibited by our furry felines that we try to interpret.
 We make many assumptions as their human companions and yet, we really only have a vague understanding of what they’re trying to tell us.

 Your cat greets you at the end of the day with a raised tail.
 He or she may slide between your legs and you might even hear some purring.
 You decipher all of this to mean that your cat is happy to see you.
 But is that really accurate?

 The raised tail, for example, is most likely not an expression of joy, but actually a signal of willingness to make contact.
 Imagine the wild cat out in the high grass of the bush.
 He or she can only draw quiet attention to his or herself by raising the tail.
 It’s a way of saying, “I’m ready to talk.”

 Slipping in and out between your legs seems like affection from your cat, but this is generally not an act of love.
 In most cases, your cat is trying to either get your attention – most likely for food – or marking you as his or her territory.